The product delivery process

 Your product delivery process can either create or destroy value.
-Traditional approaches to governance and funding can stop you focusing on finding true customer value.
+Traditional approaches to product delivery, governance, and funding can stop you focusing on finding true customer value.
 The key is to iteratively explore different fits.
-This will help you find great Product-Market Fit to increase the value returned.
+This will help you find great product-market fit to increase the value returned.

-One of the guiding principles at the heart of the VFQ Mindset is:
+One of the guiding principles at the heart of the VFQ approach is:

 Discovery connects how we know what’s valuable, with the process of exploration and how we need to govern work.

 This principle means that you need to design context-sensitive ways to create timely feedback loops.
 Doing so, should help you manage different interactions both inside and outside of your company to deal with different risks – market, operational and technical.
 This post focuses on product-market fit.
 As Marc Andreessen said, product-market fit is the thing that matters most.
 It’s not that you don’t need to create the products that work operationally and technically well, but the market is what determines the value of your ideas.

 In order to figure out the Product-Market Fit, you need to construct and manage good experiments and feedback loops to make progress in discovery as you search for the things that customers really, truly value.
 I’ll cover experiments in more detail in another post, but it’s worth noting they are an essential skill to master as you develop your discovery mindset.

 - Customers don’t always know what they want or need.

 - Developers and managers don’t always know how to build things.

 Creating the right value proposition

 Building (or improving on) great products and services is a process of constant discovery.
 As competition moves, so do the expectations of customers.
 When technology evolves, so do the expectations of customers.
 As your ideas develop, so do the expectations of customers.
 Customers (or, in cases where they’re not a buyer – the users) are at the heart of the discovery process.